Ghostscypher/php-mpesa/specifications.md

 ## MPesa configuration class

-This class will hold a list of cinfigurations that will need to be passed between different classes Please note that this class should allowchaining, will also add helper methods for ease of changing configs
+This class will hold a list of configurations that will need to be passed between different classes Please note that this class should allow chaining, will also add helper methods for ease of changing configs

 ```java